Decoder07/flutterflow_roomkit/README.md

 - **FlutterFlow Integration:** Leverage FlutterFlow's intuitive visual development platform to design stunning user interfaces for your Flutter app effortlessly.

-- **HMS Room Kit:** Integrate Huawei's HMS Room Kit for seamless real-time communication features such as instant messaging, audio, and video calls into your Flutter application.
+- **HMS Room Kit:** Integrate 100ms HMS Room Kit for seamless real-time communication features such as instant messaging, audio, and video calls into your Flutter application.

 ## Getting Started